Ambrose, Oboabona, Omeruo, Elderson

 Nigeria has played in the final of the Nations Cup six times and won the trophy on two occasions - in 1980 and 1994.

-Mali is ranked 25th in the world by Fifa while Nigeria is ranked in 52nd place.
+Burkina Faso is ranked 92nd in the world by Fifa while Nigeria is ranked in 52nd place.